National Alcohol & Liquor Factory vodka — frequently asked questions

 Last updated

-National Alcohol & Liquor Factory vodka is produced in Laurel, Maryland.
+National Alcohol & Liquor Factory vodka is produced in Ethiopia.
 National Alcohol & Liquor Factory vodka is bottled at 80-89 proof (40-44.5% ABV).
-The brand is registered to a facility in Laurel, Maryland.
+The US importer of record is based in Laurel, Maryland.
 Labels are filed at 80-89 proof (40-44.5% ABV).

 At a glance